 The Justice League's A-Team: Wonder Woman, Superman, and Hawkman.

-The Incredibles meet Lord Zedd from the Mighty Morphin Power Rangers.
+The Incredibles meet Lord Zedd from the Mighty Morphin Power Rangers, just in time for the Incredibles 2 movie sequel and the latest Power Rangers reboot.